 Iced Butterfly Pea Flower Tea Latte

 This post may contain affiliate links.
-As an Amazon Associate I earn from qualifying purchases.
+As an Amazon Associate, I earn from qualifying purchases.

 A pretty blue herbal tea latte made with butterfly pea flowers.
 Add a splash of milky goodness to get a gorgeous creamy swirl.
 See how easy it is to make!

-Want to save this article?
+Want to save this?

-Enter your email below and get it sent straight to your inbox.
-Plus, get recipes & tips every week!
+Enter your email and get it sent straight to your inbox.
+Plus, get recipes & tips from me every week!

-RELATED: How to Make Butterfly Pea Flower Tea
+Butterfly Pea Flower Tea Iced Latte

 RELATED: Butterfly Pea Flower Bubble Tea